North Carolina vs. Miami NCAA Football Odds, Plays and Insights | October 16, 2021

 Miami Stats and Trends

-- Thus far this season Miami has one win against the spread.
+- Thus far this year Miami has one win against the spread.

-- The Hurricanes have yet to cover the spread this year when underdogs by 7 points or more.
+- This season, the Hurricanes are winless against the spread when entering a game as an underdog of 7.5 points or more.

-- Miami's games this year have gone over the total in one out of five opportunities (20%).
+- Miami's games this season have eclipsed the over/under one time in five opportunities (20%).

-- Miami is 1-1 against the spread and 1-1 overall in games when it scores more than 26.7 points.
+- When Miami records more than 26.7 points, it is 1-1 against the spread and 1-1 overall.

-- Miami is 1-2 against the spread and 2-1 overall when the team picks up over 372 yards.
+- When Miami totals more than 372 yards, the team is 1-2 against the spread and 2-1 overall.

 - This year the Hurricanes have turned the ball over seven times, while the Tar Heels have forced 7 turnovers.